 Come and explore soul, jazz and gospel music, build your confidence, experience the joy of singing, find your voice and develop your singing skills in a safe, enjoyable and creative atmosphere with others.

-This is a fun, practical expressive workshop for singers of all styles with some previous singing experience who wish to develop skills that are fundamental to being a musician/singer and explore the practicalities of singing a selection of set repertoire from all music styles including Gospel, Neo Soul, Pop, and Jazz.
+This is a fun, practical, in-person workshop for singers of all styles with some previous singing experience who wish to develop skills that are fundamental to being a musician/singer and explore the practicalities of singing a selection of set repertoire from all music styles including Gospel, Neo Soul, Pop, and Jazz.

 You will be encouraged to take vocal risks in a safe space, receive positive feedback from peers, and guidance from the course tutor on technical ways to approach vocal challenges.
 It is a practical course that has very little theory.
 The emphasis is on letting go of inhibitions experimenting vocally, rediscovering your voice, and singing with confidence.